mortenf/iot-tools/README.md

 module.exports = config;
 ```

+Note that the topic configuration value may be an array or object, per [mqtt#subscribe](https://www.npmjs.com/package/mqtt#subscribe).

 ## mqtt-forward.py

 A Python script that subscribes to a topic using MQTT and publishes all messages to another topic (possibly on another broker).